 1. I’ll conduct a series of interviews with you and other people relevant to the project (if any).

 2. You’ll send me any supporting materials.

-3. I’ll get an idea of the shape of the story (memoir) or a logical organization of the material (nonfiction) and create a rough outline.
-If you’re a subject matter expert, you’ll likely already have an idea of how you want to organize the material, so I’ll work from that.
-The outline is subject to revision (see below).
+3. I’ll get an idea of a logical organization of the material and create a rough outline.
+If you already have an idea of how you want to organize the material, I can work from that.
+This initial outline is subject to revision (see below).

 4. I’ll start writing and send you some initial chapters for review.

 5. I’ll come back to you with questions or requests for more info on anything I can’t accurately or sufficiently find the answers to myself.

 Note that steps 3-6 will occur and recur.
 Writing is rarely a strictly linear process and the material will be the largest dictator of the process as it actually takes place.
 Deeper understanding of the material will lead to more questions, new perspectives, the need to revise and/or reorganize earlier sections, and so on.
 All along the way I will keep you updated.
 I love when the author I’m working with is engaged in the process and part of the discussion (without micromanaging) — and I’m equally happy being largely left to myself (except for my requests for more information) and presenting the author with a completed first draft for review, if that’s how they prefer to work.